 What are the potential cons?

-Although there are several benefits to consider there are a few downsides.
+Although there are several benefits to consider, there are a few downsides.
 Again you should carefully weigh them up, particularly against the pros.

 Electricity is more expensive

 Everybody knows that gas is cheaper than electricity.
 As a result, the boilers running costs will be a little higher.
 Even a unit that is more efficient than its gas counterpart will come with slightly higher bills.
 You can find out more about the costs of installing electric boilers here.

 The major thing to keep in mind with electric boilers is they can’t generate as much heat as gas appliances.
 They are great for smaller homes but may struggle to effectively heat a larger property.
 It is wise to consider your heating needs and make sure the boiler you select can meet them.

 Another issue is that a power cut will send your heating and hot water off too.
-If you live in an area where the loss of electricity is common you will likely be better served with a gas boiler.
+If you live in an area where the loss of electricity is common, you will likely be better served with a gas boiler.

 Weigh up all of the pros and cons of an electric boiler

-As you can see there are several things to consider.
+As you can see, there are several things to consider.
 It is important to weigh the pros and cons of an electric boiler carefully before making your final decision.
 Think about short term upfront costs as well as ongoing maintenance and energy bills.
 Also, keep in mind the size of the property and how much you will need.
 Should you like to learn about the installation costs, you can click here for our helpful guide.

 Call on Warm